codyzu/webdev-site/m4/index.md

 # Module 4 React

 *TODO:*
-- [] finish calculator tutorial
+- [ ] finish calculator tutorial
 - [x] pass state setting to children
 - [x] add useReducer
-- [] consider context to pass state setter to deep children
+- [ ] consider contextAPI to pass state setter to deep children
 - [x] host the final app somewhere
-- [] add bonus: 2nd page that fetches countries from module 3 and renders a list of countries
+- [ ] add bonus: 2nd page that fetches countries from module 3 and renders a list of countries
-- [] add questions
+- [ ] add questions

 ## 1 What is React
 React is a technology for creating a the "view" of an application that is based on web technologies.